-Step 1: Educational partners were provided an overview of the plan.
+Step 1: Stakeholders were provided an overview of the plan.

-Step 2: Questions asked by the presenter were developed to engage educational partners with understanding plan elements, surfacing questions, concerns, and ideas for actions.
-For larger groups such as school site staff and district departments, a survey was used to collect feedback.
+Step 2: Questions asked by the presenter were developed to engage stakeholders with understanding plan elements, surfacing questions, concerns, and ideas for actions.
+For large stakeholder groups such as school site staff and district departments, a survey was used to collect feedback.

-Step 3: Questions, concerns, ideas, and dates from each meeting were captured on an overall document.
+Step 3: Questions, concerns, ideas, and dates from each meeting were captured on an overall stakeholder document.
 Other means of communication (email, in person, etc.) were also made available.